-The Corporation entered into an employment agreement with each of Dr. Gilligan, effective July 16, 2021, Mr. Smith, effective November 14, and Mr. Everett effective November 10, 2023.
+The Corporation entered into an employment agreement with each of Dr. Gilligan, effective July 16, 2021 and revised on February 9, 2023, Mr. Smith, effective November 14, 2023 and Mr. Everett effective November 10, 2023.
 Mr. Shabestari's employment agreement was updated for his new role on January 13, 2023, and Dr. Bailey's employment was transferred from Oxygen to Liberty Gold effective June 1, 2023; for the purposes of times served, Dr. Bailey's employment is deemed to have commenced since her employment with Fronteer Gold in September 2009.